hawtio/hawtio/docs/GetStarted.md

 You can use hawtio in many different containers - or outside a container.
 Below are all the various options for running hawtio.
-To see whats changed lately check out the [change log](http://hawt.io/changelog.html).
+To see whats changed lately check out the <a class="btn" href="http://hawt.io/changelog.html">change log</a>

-The out of the box defaults try to do the right thing for most folks but you may want to check out [the configuration guide](http://hawt.io/configuration/index.html) to see how to configure things.
+The out of the box defaults try to do the right thing for most folks but if you want to configure things then please check out the <a class="btn" href="http://hawt.io/configuration/index.html">configuration guide</a>

 ## Using the executable jar